Flourless Chocolate Kahlua Cake

 - 1 cup Kahlua (may substitute espresso)

 - 8 large eggs, whisked well to break down whites and yolks

 - Fresh raspberries

 - Whipped cream (add powdered sugar and vanilla to taste)

 - Preheat oven to 350 °.
-Wrap a 9 inch springform pan with a double layer of heavy duty aluminum foil.
+Wrap a 9-inch springform pan with a double layer of heavy-duty aluminum foil.
 Set aside.

-- Melt sugar and butter together in microwave.
-Whisk together till sugar starts to lose its graininess, zapping in microwave again briefly if needed to help dissolve the sugar.
+- Melt sugar and butter together in the microwave.
+Whisk together till sugar starts to lose its graininess, zapping in the microwave again briefly if needed to help dissolve the sugar.

-- Bake for about an hour, until center of cake is set.
-A few moist crumbs may remain on toothpick after inserting it into the center of the cake.
+- Bake for about an hour, until the center of the cake, is set.
+A few moist crumbs may remain on the toothpick after inserting it into the center of the cake.
 Remove pan from water.
-Unwrap foil and let cool on rack till reaches room temperature.
-Chill cake overnight.
+Unwrap foil and let cool on a rack till reaches room temperature.
+Chill the cake overnight.

 - Serve with sweetened whip cream and fresh berries.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.